Our new research report: Data gaps in criminal justice

 Four critical areas of missing data

-We homed in on four key areas, where MPs and stakeholders have consistently asked for better data, and where crucially, we think it’s likely possible to supply it:
+We honed in on four key areas where MPs and stakeholders have consistently asked for better data and where crucially, we think it’s possible to supply it:

 What next?